franciscop/server/docs/documentation/advanced/README.md

 # Advanced

-Some of the concepts that you won't find day-to-day but that might be useful when debugging or creating your own libraries.
+Some of the concepts that you won't find day-to-day but that might be useful when debugging, creating your own libraries or contributing to server.